 1981 – Eskasoni Building Supplies Buckeyes combat 100 degree Farenheit temperatures to take the title in the Third Annual Jack Wysote Fastball Tournament held in Restigouche.
 They defeat the Restigouche Warriors but Warrior team member Billy Gray gets the MVP award.

-1998 – The crew of Spirit Wind leaves Conne River – Miawpukek – Nefoundland, to paddle to Chapel Island – Potlotek – Cape Breton for the annual Mission.
+1998 – The crew of Spirit Wind leaves Conne River – Miawpukek – Newfoundland, to paddle to Chapel Island – Potlotek – Cape Breton for the annual Mission.
 A chronicle of the journey is later released as a film made by Mi’kmaw film maker Catherine Martin.

 1880 – Joseph Snake dies in Prince Edward Island.
-In 1859 he had been appointed head chief of the Mi’kmaq in PEI by the Queen’s commission.
+In 1859 he had been appointed head chief of the Mi’kmaq in PEI by the Queen’s Commission.
 He was born in 1786 near Murray Harbour.

 2013 – Councillor John Frank Toney of Eskasoni announces his intention to run as the NDP candidate for Victoria-The Lakes in the upcoming provincial election.
 Present for the announcement held in the Sarah Denny Cultural Centre is Premier Darrell Dexter of Nova Scotia.

 1993 – John Joe Sark, representing the Mi’kmaq Grand Council, attends a meeting of the United Nations Commission on Human Rights – Sub-Commission on Prevention of Discrimination and Protection of Minorities, Working Group on Indigenous Populations.
 Several interventions on behalf of the Grand Council are made.